When Are CT Scans, MRIs, and X-rays Used?

 What Is the Difference Between a CT Scan and an X-Ray?

-The images that healthcare professionals see from an x-ray are two dimensions.
+The images that healthcare specialists see from an X-ray are two dimensions.
 Meanwhile, the results of a CT scan show a three-dimensional image of the scanned area.
 This 3D image provides a detailed image of the scanned area.
 By offering doctors a clearer image, the CT scan results make it possible to see potential injuries or sports injuries like running or squats, and diseases that would have otherwise been hidden.
 Of course, while this CT scan image provides a detailed look, that level of detail isn’t always required or helpful.
-This is why there are many cases where an x-ray is a more practical choice, like diagnosing hip and foot pains.
+This is why there are many cases where an X-ray is a more practical choice, like diagnosing hip and foot pains.

 Talk to us today if you are looking to treat injuries from sports or overexertion.